Images in HTML

 How do we put an image on a webpage?

-In order to put a simple image on a web page, we use the <img> element.
+In order to put an image on a web page, we use the <img> element.
 This is a void element (meaning, it cannot have any child content and cannot have an end tag) that requires two attributes to be useful: src and alt.
 The src attribute contains a URL pointing to the image you want to embed in the page.
 As with the href attribute for <a> elements, the src attribute can be a relative URL or an absolute URL.
 Without a src attribute, an img element has no image to load.

 The alt attribute is described below.